campswim/dashboard-demo/README.md

 ## Description

-The nCompass order-staging dashboard tracks orders through their full lifecycle, from origination to database storage, with built-in error tracking and resolution, authentication, and authorization.
+The nCompass order-staging dashboard tracks orders through their full lifecycle, from origination to database storage, with built-in error tracking and resolution, and user authentication and authorization.

 ## Locations